kruemmel-python/BrainBuilder/README.md

-    batch_size=32,  # Number of samples processed before updating the model use_backpropagation=True,  # Use the backpropagation algorithm to compute gradients learning_rate_decay=True,  # Adjust the learning rate during training early_stopping_patience=10  # Stop training if loss does not improve for 10 epochs )
+    batch_size=32,  # Number of samples processed before updating the model use_backpropagation=True,  # Use the backpropagation algorithm to compute gradients learning_rate_decay=True,  # Adjust the learning rate during training early_stopping_patience=10  # Early stopping if loss does not improve for 10 epochs )
 ```